xinhaoyuan/layout-machi/README.md

 Then start the editor with the restored data.
 The last `history_save_max` commands are persisted.

+## Other goodies

+ - Moving a window using the mouse will move it across regions

 ## Other functions

 `layout_machi.editor.cycle_region(c)` will fit a floating client into the closest region, then cycle through all regions.

 ## TODO

- - Nicer way to move window across region
- - Tabled region?
+ - Tabs on regions?

 ## License